Chargeback Request Letter — Visa, Mastercard & Amex (England & Wales)

 The first essential element is precise identification of the disputed transaction.
 The letter must include the card type (Visa, Mastercard, or Amex, and whether debit or credit), the last four digits of the card number (to identify the account without disclosing sensitive card data), the exact transaction date as shown on the bank statement, the merchant name as it appears on the statement, the transaction amount in pounds sterling, and any available transaction reference number.
 This information allows the bank to locate the specific transaction immediately and submit the correct chargeback request to the card scheme.

 The second element is a clear statement of the dispute reason, matching the applicable card scheme reason code.
 The letter should identify whether the dispute is for non-delivery of goods, non-provision of services, goods significantly not as described, duplicate charge, incorrect amount, cancelled recurring transaction, or unauthorised transaction.
-Using the correct terminology ensures the bank selects the appropriate reason code, which directly affects the evidentiary requirements and the likelihood of success.
+Using the correct terminology confirms the bank selects the appropriate reason code, which directly affects the evidentiary requirements and the likelihood of success.

 The third element is a detailed factual description of the dispute.
 This should explain chronologically what happened: what was purchased, what was promised, what was actually received (or not received), and how the situation constitutes a valid chargeback under the applicable scheme rules.
 A clear, factual narrative is more persuasive than a list of grievances and gives the card scheme adjudicator a complete picture of the dispute.